Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Devils Advanced Stats

-- The Devils failed to hit the total in a single one of their most recent 10 games.
+- New Jersey and its opponents didn't combine to hit the over in any of the Devils' most recent 10 contests.

-- In their last 10 games, the Devils and their opponents are averaging 7.9 goals, 1.5 goals lower than their season-long per-game average.
+- Over their last 10 games, Devils' game goal totals average 9.4 goals, 1.5 goals lower per game than their season-long game scoring average.

-- The Devils have the league's fourth-best scoring offense (289 total goals, 3.5 per game).
+- The Devils have the NHL's fourth-best scoring offense (289 total goals, 3.5 per game).

-- The Devils' 222 total goals given up (2.7 per game) are the eighth-fewest in the NHL.
+- The Devils have allowed 2.7 goals per game, 222 total, the eighth-fewest among NHL teams.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.